armijnhemel/devicecode/doc/tui.md

 * `type`
 * `year`

-Both identifiers and values are case insensitive.
+Both names and values are case insensitive.

-An identifier can appear multiple times.
-Multiple instances with the same identifer should be interpreted as "OR".
-Instances with a different identifier should be interpreted as "AND".
+A name can appear multiple times.
+Multiple instances with the same name should be interpreted as "OR".
+Instances with a different name should be interpreted as "AND".
 As an example:

 ```
 odm=edimax odm=accton